Compound armour: Prior armours

 Prior to the 1880s, all naval armour plating was made from uniform homogeneous wrought iron plates on top of several inches of teak to absorb the shock of projectile impact.
 A typical installation consisted of several inches of equal measures of iron and wood (typically teak), with a combined thickness of up to 4ft in the most extreme cases.

 Various experiments were carried out in order to improve the armour, which included breaking up the armour into a laminate of several thinner layers of iron with wood between them, as well as various experiments with cast vs. wrought iron.
 In all of these experiments, simple blocks of wrought iron consistently proved to provide the best protection.

 There had been several attempts to improve on iron with the addition of harder steels on the face, but these all failed for the same reason as the earlier laminate experiments; the ability for the armour to spread sideways into its softer backing allowed it to be penetrated more easily.
 In the case of steel facing, the problem was that the steel would not adhere well to the underlying iron, allowing it to shift or separate entirely.

+The first compound armour were designed by the Austrian engineer Friedrich Thiele.
+The monitor ships SMS Leitha and the SMS Maros were equipped with these armours.

 In 1876 a competition was held by the Italian Navy at Spezia to trial new armours.
 By that point conventional iron armours had to be 22 in thick to stop contemporary naval artillery.
 The decisive winner was a new soft steel from the French firm of Schneider et Cie, but this proved to be prone to breakage when stressed, making it less useful in naval applications.